-California poised to fund high-speed rail, public pre-K in new budget
+California poised to fund high-speed rail, public pre-k in new budget

+* Europe shares hit two-week low, Asia biggest fall since Dec 15

-SACRAMENTO Calif.
-California will spend $250 million on a controversial high-speed rail project, fund preschool for low-income children and pay down debts under a budget deal that is likely to be approved this weekend, lawmakers said on Friday.
+SACRAMENTO, Calif., June 13 California will spend $250 million on a controversial high speed rail project, fund pre-school for low-income children, and pay down debts under a budget deal that is likely to be approved this weekend, lawmakers said on Friday.

-The $156.4 billion proposal, approved by a conference committee but still subject to negotiation before a budget deadline on Sunday, marks a compromise with Democratic Governor Jerry Brown.
-The governor has demanded fiscal restraint from progressive Democrats who wanted to restore spending on social programs cut during the recession.
+The proposal, approved by a conference committee but still subject to negotiation before a budget deadline on Sunday, marks a compromise with Democratic Governor Jerry Brown, who has demanded fiscal restraint from progressive Democrats who wanted to restore recession-era cuts.

-"The overall architecture of the governor's proposal remains intact," Brown spokesman H.D.
-Palmer said.
-"Over two fiscal years, we're going to pay down $2 billion in debt and make the first deposit into the rainy-day fund in seven years."
+"The overall architecture of the governor's proposal remains intact," said Brown spokesman H.D.
+Palmer.
+"Over two fiscal years, we're going to pay down $2 billion in debt and make the first deposit into the rainy day fund in seven years."

 California faces the upcoming fiscal year, which begins July 1, in good financial shape, thanks to new taxes approved by voters and the resurgent economy.
 When Brown took over in 2011 after serving two terms from 1975 to 1983, the state faced an 18-month budget gap of $25 billion.